civo/cli-rubygem/README.md

 and so on.
 The main components of Civo CLI are outlined in the following sections.

 ## Docker Usage
-The civo CLI utilty can also run within a Docker container, which avoids the need to maintain a Ruby environment on the main system.
+Civo's CLI utilty can also run within a Docker container, which avoids the need to maintain a Ruby environment on the main system.

 To run, you generally will want to map the API key for presistence.